-FPS or frames per second is perhaps the most critical factor in a first-person shooter or in any competitive game for that matter.
-If you’re running lower framerates, you’re at risk of being beaten.
+FPS, or frames per second, is perhaps the most critical factor in a first-person shooter or any competitive game.
+If you’re running lower framerates, you risk being beaten.

 You can have all the skill in the world, but if you’re stuck with a low FPS, there’s only so much you can do.
-That’s because when you have a low FPS, you’re seeing less of the game in the same amount of time as your opponent.
+That’s because when you have a low FPS, you see less of the game simultaneously as your opponent.

-Keeping an eye on your FPS and making sure you get the best you can from your machine can make the difference between winning and losing a match.
-In this article, we talk about how you can check your FPS and if it’s low, what can you do to increase the FPS in CSGO.
+Keeping an eye on your FPS and ensuring you get the best you can from your machine can make the difference between winning and losing a match.
+In this article, we talk about how you can check your FPS and, if it’s low, what you can do to increase the FPS in CSGO.

 Also read: How to rank up in CSGO?